 Slice of Cherry by Dia Reeves

 This Strange Way of Dying by Silvia Moreno-Garcia

 Three Dark Crowns by Kendare Blake

 The Bone Witch by Rin Chupeco

 The Land of Love and Drowning by Tiphanie Yanique

 Silver on the Road by Laura Anne Gilman

 All attendees are invited to join us for lunch and Zoraida Córdova’s keynote address.
-The menu will be announced in 2017.

 During Sirens, we set aside time for attendees to seek autographs and conversations with our guests of honor and other attending authors.
 You’re welcome to bring your own books for signing, or purchase books or bookplates from our bookstore.